juliojimenez/wiki-word-scraper/README.md

 **20170819** - Kept running it on the same file, got it up to 763661 entries.
 Played a little game of grepping the file for whatever word I could think of, there was very little I couldn't find in that file, lol.

 Don't be discouraged if after 500,000 words you're not seeing aggressive increases in your wordlist.
 According to [Oxford](https://en.oxforddictionaries.com/explore/how-many-words-are-there-in-the-english-language), the Second Edition of the 20-volume Oxford English Dictionary contains full entries for 171,476 words in current use, and 47,156 obsolete words.
-So really, after 250,000 it's pretty much all nouns and extraneous stuff.
+So really, after a little over 218,000 it's pretty much all nouns, other languages, and nonsense the regex happened to catch.

 # Release Notes